Graphics

 flicker(Number): A proportion between0and1which controls how much of a random color should be blended into thecolor.
 The random color changes on every frame, creating a flickering effect. -

-luminous(Number): A proportion between0and1controlling how much the sprite adds rather than mixes its color with what is behind it, where1will add fully and will make the line look like it is made of light. -
+luminous(Number): A proportion between0and1controlling how much the sprite adds rather than mixes its color with what is behind it, where1will add fully and will make the line look like it is made of light rather than paint. -

 shine(Number): A proportion between0and1controlling how much white to add to the line, making it look brighter. -